tpoisot/ms_connectance_complexity/ms_conn_compl.md

 - combinations
 - no free nodes
+- probability to generate a suitable network

 # Simulations

-- bipartites
 - unipartites
-- nestedness and modularity
+- explain the procedure
+- give results for average, variance, kurtosis, skewness

 # Practical consequences